Legal aid in New Zealand: Waitangi Tribunal costs

 Waitangi Tribunal claims have been a contributing factor to the growing cost of legal aid as Treaty claimants can apply for legal aid irrespective of their financial circumstances – which is not the case in civil or criminal cases.
-Since 2006, Waitangi tribunal cases have cost the taxpayer $79 million in legal aid, although as at January 2013, there were 780 claims still outstanding.41% of the 75 most expensive cases were Treaty claims in 2008-2009.
 In 2012, about 8% of the $148 million legal aid bill was spent on treaty claims.
+In 2023-24, legal aid costs for Treaty claims amounted to NZD $19.4 million - just over 7% of the $270 million legal aid budget for that period.

 The Law society says Treaty cases should be funded separately from other legal aid work.
 Former Law Society president, Jonathan Temm, says: "Legal aid was never really intended to fund the kind of demand that the Waitangi Tribunal work was making and it's skewing the figures..."

 High profile cases

-A forensic accountant engaged by the Criminal Bar Association found that the cost of legal aid is boosted by the 1% of high-profile criminal cases which account for 27% of the total legal aid bill.
+In 2009, a forensic accountant engaged by the Criminal Bar Association found that the cost of legal aid is boosted by the 1% of high-profile criminal cases which account for 27% of the total legal aid bill.
 For instance, the legal aid bill for David Bain's case, which went on for 13 years, was over $3 million.
 Nearly $4 million was spent defending the 18 people arrested in the Urewera terrorist raids.
+Other high profiles cases include Scott Watson, Mark Lundy, Teina Pora, Alan Hall, and Gail Maney.

 The Bazley review

-In 2009, then Justice Minister Simon Power appointed an experienced public servant, Dame Margaret Bazley, to review the entire legal aid system after reports that it was being rorted by a small group of incompetent and unscrupulous lawyers.
-Her report, released in November of that year, said some lawyers were ill-prepared for cases and were "gaming" the system by delaying pleas to maximise legal aid payments.
-She said some lawyers were demanding "top-up" payments from clients on top of what they were getting from legal aid.
+In 2009, then Justice Minister Simon Power appointed an experienced public servant, Dame Margaret Bazley, to review the entire legal aid system after reports that costs were increasing due to a small group of incompetent and unscrupulous lawyers who were rorting the system.
+Her report, released in November of that year, said more than 200 lawyers were involved.
+Her report was particularly critical of "car boot lawyers" who she said used Court interviewing rooms as their offices and law library phones to make calls.
+Bazley also said some lawyers were demanding "top-up" payments from clients on top of what they were getting from legal aid.
+Bazley also quoted anecdotal evidence suggesting up to 80% of lawyers practising in the Manukau District Court were gaming the system.

-Dame Bazley also noted that legal aid is one of three government funding sources available to Waitangi Treaty claimants and recommended that modifications should be made to the way that legal aid is paid to these claimants to prevent double dipping.